-You may be able to naturally regrow lost hair after addressing the root of the problem, but various treatments can help if that’s not possible:
+You may be able to naturally regrow lost hair after addressing the root of the problem, but various treatments can help restore growth if that’s not possible:

 Topical treatments containing a moderate amount of topical retinoid (derived from vitamin A) may be applied to the scalp to stimulate growth.

 Minoxidil (sold as Rogaine) is a medication available over the counter.
-This is applied directly to the scalp to prevent hair loss and encourage growth.
+This is applied directly to the scalp to prevent hair loss and encourage growth for certain types of hair loss.
 But it must be used frequently to maintain results.

-Laser treatments focus on increasing the density of hair.
+Laser treatments focus on increasing density.
 Weak cells absorb photons from the laser, which can promote thicker, stronger hair.

 Platelet-rich plasma (PRP)

-PRP therapy involves taking a blood sample, processing it into a platelet-rich plasma, then injecting it into the scalp.
-This can stimulate new hair growth in balding areas.
+PRP therapy involves taking a blood sample, processing it into a platelet-rich plasma, then injecting it into the areas affected by male pattern baldness.

 When should you speak to a doctor about the signs of balding?

-- Excessive scaling or itchiness in balding areas
+- Itchy scalp with excessive scaling in the balding areas

 - Swelling at or near balding areas